mcmilk/7-Zip-zstd/README.md

 - File Types Icon Theme: Windows 10 by masamunecyrus [homepage](https://www.deviantart.com/masamunecyrus)
 - Additional icons file types created by Mr4Mike4 [homepage](https://github.com/Mr4Mike4)

-## License and redistribution
+## License and Redistribution

-- the same as the Mainline [7-Zip], which means GNU LGPL
+- The same as the Mainline [7-Zip], which means most of the code is GNU LGPL v2.1-or-later
+- Read [COPYING](COPYING) for more details

 ## Links